-Boat ramps are available.
+Boat ramps are available in Bonelli Park.
 Expect to pay a boat inspection and launch fees, as discussed in the previous section and available at the county’s website linked above.

 There are some rules designed to help both anglers and power-boaters enjoy the water, including certain times of day and locations for higher-speed watercraft and personal watercraft.
 See the park’s boating rules for details.

 Lodging and Camping

 The reservoir features a regional park with all of the amenities and activities that a person could ask for when visiting for the day or an extended stay at the campsite.

 Bonelli Park has many recreational opportunities along the northern end of the lake.

 It has two boat ramps, camping, bank access, hiking and bike trails, golf, a water park and more.
 Plenty of entertainment is available for the entire family.

 Campers can go the old-fashioned route by pitching a tent or travel in luxury and pull up in an RV.
 It’s wise to book your spot well ahead of time because the lake is popular.

 Can You Eat the Fish?